Continuum limit of critical inhomogeneous random graphs: Results

 \begin{thm}[Tail bounds] Assume that there exist $\epsilon_0 \in (0, 1/2)$ and $r_0 \in (2, \infty)$ such that

 Then for any $r > 0$, there exists some constant $K_{\ref{thm:ht-p-tree}} = K_{\ref{thm:ht-p-tree}}(r) > 0$, such that

+\end{thm} \begin{rem} A natural question the reader might have are the slightly alien assumptions in \eqref{eqn:803}.
+We will describe the explicit connection between $\vp$-trees and critical rank-one random graphs while proving the main results but to assuage the reader, we give a high-level overview.
+In Section \ref{sec:ptree-dfs-connected-irg}, we will relate a natural notion of a ``depth-first'' spanning tree of the maximal components of $\cG^{\nr}_n(\vw, \lambda)$ to tilted versions of associated $\vp$-trees.
+For example, the depth-first-search tree of the largest component $\cC_n^{\sss(1)}$ can be related to a $\vp$-tree with parameters

-\end{thm} \begin{rem} The assumptions in \eqref{eqn:803} are satisfied since the three quantities in \eqref{eqn:803}, under the assumptions in this paper, converge to zero as $m \to \infty$.
-The above theorem gives a uniform tail bound for all $\vp$ satisfying \eqref{eqn:803}.
-This makes it possible to control the diameter for many components in $\cG^{\nr}_n(\vw, \lambda)$ uniformly and prove convergence in $\cT_2$ topology in Theorem \ref{thm:inhom-random-graph}. \end{rem}
+Our proofs coupled with Assumption \ref{ass:wt-seq} will imply that \eqref{eqn:803} is satisfied with high probability.
+Another important implication of the above theorem is that it gives a uniform tail bound for all $\vp$ satisfying \eqref{eqn:803}.
+Since the diameter of a component is bounded by the height of its associated depth-first tree, the bound in Theorem \ref{thm:ht-p-tree} makes it possible to control the diameter for all components in $\cG^{\nr}_n(\vw, \lambda)$ uniformly and prove convergence in the $\cT_2$ topology in Theorem \ref{thm:inhom-random-graph}. \end{rem}